-11.1 If the direction of the next leg will be changed the signal shall be the display of flag C with repetitive sounds.
-There will not be a new compass bearing, nor will green or red shapes or flags be displayed.
+- 11.1 If the direction of the next leg will be changed the signal shall be the display of flag C with repetitive sounds.
+There will not be a new compass bearing, nor will green or red shapes or flags be displayed, nor will "+" and "-" symbol be displayed.
 The new mark will simply be set.
-This changes RRS 33(a).

-12 THE FINISH

-12.1 The finishing line is between staff or halyard displaying blue flag on the RC signal vessel and the course side of the finishing mark.

-13 TIME LIMITS

-13.1 If no boat in a fleet rounds the first mark within 45 minutes, or finishes within two hours of her start, the race for that fleet shall be abandoned.
+This changes RRS 33(a). - 12 THE FINISH - 12.1 The finishing line is between staff or halyard displaying blue flag on the RC signal vessel and the course side of the finishing mark.
+The finish mark may be on either side of the RC vessel and it may also be the starting mark. - 13 TIME LIMITS - 13.1 If no boat in a fleet rounds the first mark within 45 minutes, or finishes within two hours of her start, the race for that fleet shall be abandoned.
 Any boat that fails to finish within 20 minutes after the second boat in her fleet sails the course and finishes or within the time limit, whichever is greater, will be scored DNF.
 This changes RRS 35.